Aizuwakamatsu City

 Iimoriyama Byakkotai

-Aizu was known as the "Aizu Domain" during the Edo period and became the stage of the Boshin War.
-The tale of the tragic boy soldiers, the Byakkotai, is
+Aizu was known as the "Aizu Domain" during the Edo period and was the stage of the Boshin War.
+The story of the tragic young soldiers, the Byakkotai, is

-particularly famous and is still regarded as a symbol of Aizu's bushido.
+especially famous and is still regarded as a symbol of Aizu Bushido.

-Traditional crafts such as "Aizu lacquerware" and "Akabeko" are famous.
+As traditional crafts, "Aizu lacquerware" and "Akabeko" are well-known.
 Akabeko is cherished as a talisman for warding off evil and for health prayers.

 Gourmet